Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Conclusion

 \section{Conclusion}

 This survey introduces a paradigm called training of scaffolded LMs with language supervision.
-It organizes the intricate literature in prompt optimization, LM pipelines, experiential learning agent, AI workflow optimization, and LM agents.
+It organizes the intricate literature in prompt optimization, LM pipelines, experiential learning agents, AI workflow optimization, and LM agents.
 We focus on the structure around LMs where AI and human share control and decision-making responsibilities to achieve a common goal \cite{openai_charter, openhands, windsurf_editor}, and refer to this structure as the scaffold.
 We view scaffolded LMs as semi-parametric models where the scaffold represents the non-parametric component and the LM refers to the parametric component.
 From a learning perspective, by focusing on the training of non-parametric variables, we view this new paradigm as learning from language.
-In practice, scaffolded LM receive instruction, interface with tools, and receive feedback all in natural language.
+In practice, scaffolded LMs receive instructions, interface with tools, and receive feedback all in natural language.
 Accordingly, we use an LM as an optimizer to interpret this rich language supervision.
 In contrast, parametric training has excelled in learning from demonstration (supervised learning), exploration (reinforcement learning), and observation (unsupervised learning), using well-defined loss functions.
 Furthermore, it discusses a key capability missing in current scaffolded LMs: the ability to continuously learn across episodes \cite{silver2025era}.
 Parametric training inherently suffers from catastrophic forgetting.
-Instead, scaffolded LMs are naturally exposed to rich user feedback \cite{openhands, windsurf_editor}.
-Therefore, we can use an LM optimizer to interpret fuzzy objective \cite{lee2024aligning} and rich feedback.
-Compared to parametric training, it is interpretable, efficient, and compatible with closed-source models.
-Lastly, we hope this survey inspires future research in making humans workflow more efficient through improved mixed autonomy between AI and human.
+Instead, scaffolded LMs are naturally exposed to rich user feedback \cite{openhands, windsurf_editor}. {Therefore, we can use an LM optimizer to interpret fuzzy objectives \cite{lee2024aligning} and rich feedback. } Compared to parametric training, it is interpretable, efficient, and compatible with closed-source models. {

-In addition to learning from language, we can extend learning to incorporate visual information, as some concepts—find me this cup—are difficult to convey purely through text.
-Multi-modal prompt-based learning has been explored in prior work on robotics \cite{jiang2023vima}, where prompts may include both text and images, e.g., ``bring me \textit{image of the cup}.''
-Inspired by this, scaffolded LMs can also interleave textual and visual tokens within their system prompt.
-This is particularly beneficial when images convey information more compactly or clearly than text alone.